 The City's 312 water project, which will increase the water storage capacity for processing and fire protection, is designed to help diversify St. Paul's economy by allowing it to move into multi-species processing, thereby reducing its dependency on crab processing.
 The expanded water storage and capacity will allow for various economic diversification activities including expansion of the local fleet into IFQ halibut and cod harvesting as well as expansion of St. Paul's on-shore facilities into multi-species processing.
+The project should begin this summer.

-Additional steps will be needed to allow St. Paul to diversify its fisheriesbased economy beyond crab.
-With the problems of recapitalization and stock abundance in a number of different fisheries, the time is ripe to actually realign the fishery to make sense, both commercially and from a resource management perspective.
+Additional steps will be needed to allow St. Paul to diversify its fisheries-based economy beyond crab.
+With the problems of re-capitalization and stock abundance in a number of different fisheries, the time is ripe to actually realign the fishery to make sense, both commercially and from a resource management perspective.

 An important step has been taken by the City, in partnership with the Central Bering Sea Fishermen's Association (CBSFA), the local CDQ fishermen's association, and Icicle Seafoods.
-In April, these organizations signed a Memorandum of Understanding that allows the P/V Northern Victor to move to St. Paul Harbor to process pollock, cod, flounder and other species.
-The project is possible because the P/V Northern Victor has a fishmeal plant on board and is the only American Fisheries Act (AFA) qualified vessel which is available to locate at St. Paul.
+In April 2001, these organizations signed a Memorandum of Understanding that allows the P/V Northern Victor to move to St. Paul Harbor to process pollock, cod, flounder and other species.
+The project is possible because the P/V Northern Victor has a fishmeal plant on board and is the only American Fisheries Act (AFA) qualified vessel that is available to locate at St. Paul.
 Both criteria are necessary to process fin fish at St. Paul Harbor.

 The project will finally allow a shore-based facility to be operated in the middle of one of the world's richest groundfish fisheries, and relieve St. Paul's dependence on crab.
+This, in turn, will provide the harvesting component of the

+The affected fishing communities in the Pribilof Islands and the East Aleutian Islands agreed among themselves to an appropriate division of the funds.
+The State of Alaska, through the Department of Community and Economic Development, is administering a community grant program which approves eligible projects consistent with Section 312 requirements that the funding be used to assist in the restoration of the fishery or prevention of a similar failures in the future.

-This, in turn, will provide the harvesting component of the commercial fishing industry an opportunity to harvest pollock, cod and other groundfish and deliver to a shore-based processor close to the resource.
+As discussed in the NRC Report (Attachment 4), St. Paul was precluded from entering the groundfish fisheries at the time of their development.
+By the time the St. Paul Harbor opened in 1990, the domestic industry was fully commercial fishing industry an opportunity to harvest pollock, cod and other groundfish and deliver to a shore-based processor close to the resource.
 The result is that value-added products can be made, there is an increase in efficiency, a decrease in costs and an increase in safety.

-Economic Development, is administering a community grant program which approves eligible projects consistent with Section 312 requirements that the funding be used to assist in the restoration of the fishery or prevention of a similar failures in the future.

-As discussed in the NRC Report (Attachment 2), St. Paul was precluded from entering the groundfish fisheries at the time of their development.
-By the time the St. Paul Harbor opened in 1990, the domestic industry was fully